 Student progress is a measure of student growth in either English Language Acquisition/English as a second language (ESL) or adult basic education (ABE) in their lowest performing subject over the course of a program year.
-Schools must pre- and post-test a minimum of 60% of eligible students in their lowest performing subject to receive points in this category.
-For ESL, the measure reports English language acquisition through writing, speech, and reading and for ABE the measure reports student progress in reading, language, and numeracy over the course of a program year.
-Both ESL and ABE measures use educational functioning level gains on assessments approved by the US Department of Education's National Reporting System (NRS) as the growth measure.
+Schools must pre- and post-test a minimum of 60.0% of eligible students in their lowest performing subject to receive points in this category.
+For ESL, the measure reports English language acquisition through writing, speech, and reading.
+For ABE, the measure reports student growth in reading, language, and numeracy over the course of a program year.
+This category uses educational functioning level gains on assessments approved by the US Department of Education's National Reporting System (NRS) as the measure of growth.

+1. ABE Educational Gain Measure

-- 1. Adult Basic Education (ABE) Progress Measure: This measure captures the rate of students gaining one or more levels on appropriate tests (including, at a minimum, literacy and numeracy) to measure ABE progress.
+a.
+This measure captures the rate of students gaining one or more levels on appropriate tests (including, at a minimum, literacy and numeracy) to measure ABE progress.
 Progress is captured based on a student's lowest performing subject pre- and post-tests, and points are earned only when a post-test outcome puts the student at the next ABE level.
-ABE "services are designed for adults who need to improve their reading, writing, and basic math skills in order to obtain a high school diploma or GED and/or transition to postsecondary education and/or the workforce." - 2.
-English Language Acquisition/English as Second Language (ESL) Progress Measure: This measure captures the rate of students gaining one or more level on appropriate tests to measure ESL progress.
-Progress is captured based on a student's pre- and post-tests, and points are earned only when a post-test outcome puts the student at the next ESL level.
-English Language Acquisition programs are a) designed to help eligible individuals who are English Language Learners achieve competence in reading, writing, speaking, and comprehension of the English language; and b) that leads to i) attainment of a secondary school diploma or its recognized equivalent; and ii) transition to postsecondary education and training; or iii) employment."
+ABE "services are designed for adults who need to improve their reading, writing, and basic math skills in order to obtain a high school diploma or GED and/or transition to postsecondary education and/or the workforce."
+30 b.
+Floor and Target: